getsentry/rfcs/text/0039-sdks-report-file-IO-on-main-thread.md

 ### Cons

 1. Double dipping quotas, sending the transaction and the error created within that transaction.
-2. Stack traces are inherently expensive to process

 Including [cons 1-3 of option 2](#option-2-cons).